-Food is a top priority when looking after hedgehogs.
 Dog or cat food that doesn't contain fish is ideal but, as hedgehogs are omnivores, there's lots of other food they'll eat in addition to the specially prepared hedgehog food that's also available.

 Any cooked left over chicken, lamb, turkey or beef (without gravy) will be eaten, but avoid salty bacon.